blog posts

 12. Collapse menu

 At the bottom of the WordPress Dashboard menu, you will see an option named “Collapse menu.”
-Clicking this option will hide the menu item names and will just display the menu item icons.
+Clicking this option will hide the menu item names and display the menu item icons.
 Click again to expand the menu.